MGM Resorts International: Later developments (2004–2006)

-Despite MGM's initial failure to win a gaming concession in Macau, the company had remained interested in the burgeoning gaming market.
-Rumors of a possible partnership with Stanley Ho were reported in 2003, but Nevada gaming regulators informally vetoed the idea because of the alleged involvement of organized crime triads in his casinos.
+Despite MGM's initial failure to win a gambling concession in Macau, the company had remained interested in the burgeoning gambling market.
+Rumors of a possible partnership with Stanley Ho were reported in 2003, but Nevada gambling regulators informally vetoed the idea because of the alleged involvement of organized crime triads in his casinos.
 Another possibility emerged when the government allowed the three gaming concessionaires to each sell a sub-concession.
 In June 2004, MGM formed a joint venture with Pansy Ho, Stanley's daughter, to develop a casino-hotel under a sub-concession from Stanley.
 Despite initial concerns about whether Pansy Ho was subject to her father's influence, the Nevada Gaming Commission eventually approved the partnership.
 Construction of the MGM Grand Macau began in June 2005.
 The property opened in December 2007, completed at a cost of $1.25 billion.

 In 2004, MGM solidified its plans for the Boardwalk site on the Strip, announcing Project CityCenter, an $8-billion high-density project including hotels, condominiums, a casino, and a shopping mall.
 The Boardwalk was closed in January 2006 to make way for the redevelopment, and CityCenter construction began the following June.

-Singapore emerged in 2004 as the next major new Asian gaming market, calling for proposals to build two "integrated resort" casinos at Marina Bay and the island of Sentosa.
+Singapore emerged in 2004 as the next major new Asian gambling market, calling for proposals to build two "integrated resort" casinos at Marina Bay and the island of Sentosa.
 MGM partnered with CapitaLand in an estimated $3 billion bid for the Marina Bay site.
 Their bid advanced to the final stage against three competitors, and was seen as the favorite to win.
 The government awarded the license, however, to Las Vegas Sands, citing its strength in the meetings and conventions sector.

-On April 25, 2006, MGM Mirage announced with Foxwoods Resort and Casino a joint partnership in developing an expansion plan at Foxwoods that will include a casino using the MGM Grand brand.
-On October 16, 2006, MGM Mirage announced that it planned to sell its properties in Laughlin (Colorado Belle Hotel & Casino and Edgewater Hotel and Casino) to a partnership of Anthony Marnell III and Sher Gaming.
-The sale price was $200 million.
-The sale closed on June 1, 2007.
-On October 31, 2006, MGM Mirage announced plans to sell Primm Valley Resorts to Herbst Gaming for $400 million.
-The proposed sale would not include the Primm Valley Golf Club.
-The sale closed on April 10, 2007.

-The Nevada Landing Hotel and Casino closed a month earlier than planned on March 20, 2007.
+In 2007, MGM Mirage disposed of some outlying properties in Southern Nevada.
+The two Laughlin casinos (the Colorado Belle and Edgewater) were sold for $200 million, the Primm Valley Resorts were sold for $400 million, and the Nevada Landing Hotel and Casino was closed.